wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/troubleshoot-slow-flows/includes/2-compose-variables.md

 ## Variable action to view appended data

 Consider a scenario where you want to send a single approval action to multiple users.
-The data is stored in a SharePoint list with a Title column, which is a single line of text, and approvers, which is a people and groups column.
+The data is stored in a list in Microsoft Lists with a Title column, which is a single line of text, and approvers, which is a people and groups column.
 The approvers have a multiple selection option.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Settings > Edit Column dialog box with the Allow multiple selections option set to Yes and the Allow selection of option set to People only.](../media/image-8.png)](../media/image-8.png#lightbox)